qwersyk/Newelle/README.md

     <img src="https://raw.githubusercontent.com/qwersyk/Assets/main/builder.svg" alt="builder">
   </picture>
 </a>
+There are two ways of doing this
+  * `install.sh`
+    1. Install the latest Gnome SDK
+    2. Run `sh install.sh`
+    3. Profit!
+  * Gnome Builder
     1. Install GNOME Builder on your system.
     2. Clone the Newelle repository from GitHub.
     3. Open the project in GNOME Builder and compile it.
     4. Once compiled, you can run the program from the compiled executable.

 <a href="https://nixos.org">
   <picture>